mattcone/markdown-guide/_basic-syntax/paragraphs.md

 ### Paragraph Best Practices

-Don't indent paragraphs with spaces or tabs.
+Unless the [paragraph is in a list](/basic-syntax/#paragraphs), don't indent paragraphs with spaces or tabs.

 <table class="table table-bordered">
   <thead class="thead-light">